somedotone/ardor-ts/README.md

 @somedotone:registry=https://npm.pkg.github.com/somedotone
 ````

-This tells npm to use the github registry for scoped somedotone packages.
+This tells npm to use the GitHub registry for scoped somedotone packages.
-You can then install the npm package via
+You can now install the npm package via

 ````
 npm install @somedotone/ardor-ts@<release version>